thekondrashov/stuff/README.md

 * [zxcvbn: realistic password strength estimation](http://tech.dropbox.com/?p=165) - zxcvbn, named after a crappy password, is a JavaScript password strength estimation library.
 Use it to implement a custom strength bar on a signup form near you!
 [Demo](https://dl.dropbox.com/u/209/zxcvbn/test/index.html).
 [GitHub](https://github.com/dropbox/zxcvbn)
 * [YAPSM - GitHub](https://github.com/trimentor/YAPSM) - YAPSM (Yet Another Password Strength Meter) is a jQuery plugin.
 Take no risk and help your users to choose good passwords!
 * [How Secure Is My Password?](https://howsecureismypassword.net) - Find out how long it would take a computer to crack your password. [![GitHub stars](https://img.shields.io/github/stars/howsecureismypassword/hsimp.svg?style=social)](https://github.com/howsecureismypassword/hsimp)
+* [The PaP Machine](http://trypap.com) - The passive aggressive password (PaP) machine.
+You enter any password and the PaP Machine will be honest about your passwords strength.